Blog Post Examples: 21 Real Blogs + 16 Post Types to Inspire You

 - Keeping it straightforward and low-commitment.

-- Encouraging readers to join.
+- Encouraging readers to join (and to bring a friend).

 16. Lessons Learned Post